NetSysOpt/GNNs_Sym_ILPs/data/README.md

 ## Solution Collection

-The (high-quality) solutions of training instances are collected and stored in `$DATASET_NAME/train/solutions` using MILP solver Gurobi by
+The (high-quality) solutions of training instances are collected and stored in `$DATASET_NAME/train/solutions` using MILP solver SCIP by

 ```plaintext